RGraph is a JavaScript charts library based on

 </script>

-This function can be used to make AJAX requests to your server (eg to fetch new data without refreshing the page).
-The response text is given to your callback function as an argument but it's automatically converted to a number for you (using the JavaScript
+This function can be used to make ajax requests to your server (eg to fetch new data without refreshing the page).
+The response text is given to your callback function as an argument but it's automatically converted to a number for you (using the javascript parseFloat function).
+You would use it like this:

 <script>